 in there?) keeps prowling my head, with Norah Jones slipping along

 there too.
 She's proved an effective duet partner-around-the-edges

-during her times in the Willie Zone, where she's never Snorah,
+durinduring her times in the Willie Zone---on several albums now---where she's never Snora anymore,

 Bettye LaVette’s all-D. Things Have Changed follows a

 Are A-Changin’” and step-by-step deep focus

 “Mama You Been On My Mind” with even riskier internalizing

 tweaked like the first two excursions on the versions